Yonaguni Underwater Monument 与那国島の海底地形

 How to Get There

 There is a ferry that runs two trips a week from Ishigaki Island , with return journeys on different days.
-It takes four hours and can be a rough journey.
+It takes around four hours and 30 minutes and can be a rough journey.

 A startling discovery

-When diving tour operator Kihachiro Aratake was exploring the waters off the southeast shore of Yonaguni Island back in 1985, he made a startling discovery.
-30 years later, many have been down to this sub-aqua playground to take a look, but no one is quite sure what is down there.
+When diving tour operator Kihachiro Aratake was exploring the waters off the south shore of Yonaguni Island back in 1986, he made a startling discovery.
+Since then, many have been down to this sub-aqua playground to take a look, but no one is quite sure what is down there.